fastrgv/hbox4/README.md

 puzzle, sokoban, solver

 ===================== update history ========================

+**ver 1.1.3 -- 21nov2023**
+* Revised an internal list structure; changed a LIFO stack into a FIFO queue.
+This means that among equal-priority configurations, the first one found is processed first.
+This is a more typical design, but new to hbox4.
+The push/move efficiency of solutions are somewhat improved.

+**ver 1.1.2 -- 16nov2023**
+* Added an option to disable 3 of 4 priority measures (to enable a "baseline" method).

 **ver 1.1.1 -- 15nov2023**
 * Added a 5th & 6th solution methods, for the sake of completeness.